 I lock in moisture by sealing my hair with this joy of an oil.
 It's a perfect match for dehydrated hair and might as well be a hair perfume too, thanks to its sweet smell.
 The rich oil from the manketti nuts is full of nutrients and vitamin E, which not only feeds hair but also leaves it with a healthy, weightless shine.
 The best part?
 I only need to use a few drops of it.

 Castor oil is praised for its hair-growing superpowers.
 Black castor oil is processed by roasting and grinding the seeds before boiling to extract the strengthening oil.
 I usually boost this by adding a few drops of rosemary and cedarwood essential oils to stimulate circulation in the scalp.
 Castor oil tends to be quite heavy, so to avoid weighing the hair down, I sometimes thin it out with argan oil and use it every few days.

 After I've completed my hair routine, I can't afford to let my hard work go to waste by disrupting my cuticles on cotton pillowcases.
 Enter the damage and friction-avoiding Silke London hair wrap.
-This luxurious wrap is made of 100% silk and is chic enough to wear outside when I can't be bothered to brush my hair.
+This luxurious wrap is made of 100 percent silk and is chic enough to wear outside when I can't be bothered to brush my hair.
 Most importantly, it maintains my hair overnight and gives it the solid foundation it needs.